cchitsiang/awesome-stars/topics.md

 - [vercel/turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [thanhlmm/refi-app](https://github.com/thanhlmm/refi-app) - A tool to make interacting with Firestore less painful
-- [DouyinFE/semi-design](https://github.com/DouyinFE/semi-design) - 🚀A modern, comprehensive, flexible design system and React UI library. 🎨 Provide more than 2,300+ Design Tokens and powerful DSM tools, easy to build your own design system.
-Make Semi Design to Any De
 - [supermacro/neverthrow](https://github.com/supermacro/neverthrow) - Type-Safe Errors for JS & TypeScript
 - [canaanites/await-catcher](https://github.com/canaanites/await-catcher) - Promise wrapper for easy error handling without try-catch 💯🔥
 - [open-draft/until](https://github.com/open-draft/until) - Gracefully handle Promises using async/await without try/catch.